 Athene's Unholy Grail

 A solid item that mixes well with both Karma's kit and usual item set.
 This makes Karma deal more damage, gives her cool down, and gives her a heal!
 Its everything that Karma needs to carry a game; both with utility and raw damage!
-The more mana regen items you can get, the more gold effective this item will be, so items such as Redemption, Mikael's Crucible and Ardent Censer are a really great combination.
+The more mana regen items you can get, the more gold effective this item will be, so items such as Redemption, Mikael's Blessing and Ardent Censer are a really great combination.

 Throughout this guide I have hammered the idea in that Karma's win condition, is for her to carry from support.
 While this is true, this applies to the early game only.
 If a Karma player reaches around 4 items, her window to carry has been mostly used up and now it is time to focus more on utility.
 This is where Redemption comes in.
 At this point you should have a have both support items, with at least on of them being upgraded, boots, and Athene's Unholy Grail.
 Building Redemption will give you a AOE heal, and increase your AP with the dissonance passive from Athene's Unholy Grail.
 It will also make you a little tanker, allow you to spam abilities more, and better team fighting capabilities.
 It will also pave the way into giving Karma as much utility as possible.